Skip to main content

 Message Frequency

 Be mindful of the frequency of marketing or promotional messages.
 Sending such messages too frequently (e.g., multiple times per week) can be counterproductive and drive higher-than-average opt-out rates.
+Transactional, confirmation, and targeted promotional messages to highly engaged individuals can be sent more frequently, provided they are timely and relevant.

 Identify Yourself

 Ensure your messages clearly state who they are from.
-If recipients cannot immediately recognize the institution that is sending the message or their connection to the content, they are more likely to opt-out.
+If recipients cannot immediately recognize the institution that is sending the message or their connection to the content, they are more likely to opt out.

 Include Clear Calls to Action